Australia ยท Interactive Calculator

 The Hidden Number Your Calculator Must Include

 Standard ROI numbers give you a yearly picture.
 But property buying is not a yearly game.
-It's a 5, 10, even 20-year plan.
+It's a 5, 10, or even 20-year plan.

 Let me show you what I mean: